 The selection of the key material returned in the Payload of a SEAL KM Response message is determined by the ServiceID and (optionally) the ClientID, DeviceID or UserID.
 The combination of the ServiceID with the ClientID, DeviceID or UserID allows the VAL service to request a more specific set of key material.
+This combination may include SEALDD-UU flow ID or Multi-modal SEALDD flow ID (as defined in TS 23.433 [30] clauses 8.4 and 8.5) to select flow-specific key material, enabling targeted protection for multi-modal or redundant flows in SEALDD services.

 For example, if a ClientID is included in the SEAL KM Request message, the KMS may return a Payload that contains a set of client specific key material applicable to the ClientID within the requesting VAL service (ServiceID).
 If the DeviceID is included, the KMS may return a Payload that contains device specific key material applicable to the DeviceID within the requesting VAL service (ServiceID).
 If the UserID is included, the KMS may return a Payload that contains user specific key material applicable to that UserID within the requesting VAL service (ServiceID).
+If a flow ID is included, the KMS may return a Payload with flow-specific key material applicable to the identified data flow within the VAL service.

 **************** END of 3nd CHANGE****************